 Works being carried out in this area include bitumen sealing the gravel to create a viable surface for the operation of mobile food vendors, installing safety bollards to direct traffic, and a concrete kerb installed along the full length of the park.
 Additional future works will also include the plantation of vegetation and drought-resistant plants.

 These works will improve safety for both vendors and consumers by eliminating traffic hazards and safety risks.
-The project is scheduled to start on the 5th of November with completion expected mid-December.
-You can view the plan here.

 Evans Landing Boat Ramp Walkway